 Staff refers to all those working for or on behalf of the school, full-time or part-time, temporary or permanent, in either a paid or voluntary capacity.
+This includes supply teachers.

 Child includes everyone under the age of 18.